Dodging Bullets

-Dodging Bullets (foaled 16 April 2008) is a British Thoroughbred racehorse, best known for his performances in National Hunt races.
-Bred by the leading jockey Frankie Dettori he had a flat racing career of limited importance, winning two minor races from nine starts as a three-year-old in 2011.
+Dodging Bullets (foaled 16 April 2008) is a British retired Thoroughbred racehorse, best known for his performances in National Hunt races.
+Bred by the leading jockey Frankie Dettori, he had a flat racing career of limited importance, winning two minor races from nine starts as a three-year-old in 2011.
 He showed better form when switched to hurdles, winning the Sharp Novices' Hurdle in 2012.
 He proved even better when he began to compete in steeplechases, winning the November Novices' Chase and the Wayward Lad Novices' Chase in 2013.
 In the 2014/2015 National Hunt season he emerged as one of the best chasers in Britain, recording three consecutive Grade 1 wins in the Tingle Creek Chase, Clarence House Chase and Queen Mother Champion Chase.

 Background

 Dodging Bullets is a bay gelding with a white star and two white socks bred in the United Kingdom by Frankie Dettori.
-He was sired by Dubawi a top-class son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
+He was sired by Dubawi, a top-class son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
 At stud, Dubawi has been a highly-successful breeding stallion, siring major flat winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine and Poet's Voice.
 Dodging Bullets' dam Nova Cyngi, was an unraced daughter of the Prix Vermeille winner Northern Trick, whose other descendants include Main Sequence and Light Shift.

 In November 2009, the yearling Dodging Bullets was sent to the Tattersalls sales and was bought for 8,000 guineas by the Irish trainer Andrew Oliver.
 The horse entered the ownership of R A Pegum and was trained by Oliver at Caledon, County Tyrone.